MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-marketo.md

 All dates are in UTC.
 Depending on which time zone your account is in, dates my vary (similar as is seen in the Marketo client)

-## API Limit Details
+## System requirements

+-   The Marketo account you use for connecting has permission to access leads and activities.

+-   Sufficient API calls available to connect to the data.
+Marketo has an API for each account.
+When the limit is reached, you won't be able to load data into Power BI.

+**API Limit Details**

 Importing data from Marketo uses Marketo APIs.
 Every customer of Marketo has a total limit of 10,000 API calls per day that are shared between all applications that use the Marketo APIs.
 You may use the APIs for other integrations as well as the Power BI integration.
 For more information on the APIs see: <http://developers.marketo.com/documentation/rest/>.

 The amount of API calls Power BI makes to Marketo depends on the amount of data in your Marketo account.
 Power BI imports all Leads and Activities for the last year.
 Here is an example of data from Marketo and the amount of API calls that are used by Power BI when importing:

 |Data Type|Number of Rows|API Calls|
 |---|---|---|